Modeling and Validation of AI-Driven Computational Load

 - Lab Testing

-- Perform physical HIL lab testing
+- Perform power and control HIL lab testing

-- Verify protection, control, and transient performance
+- Verify protection, ride-through, control, and transient performance

 - Model Validation